 - Many jurisdictions have legislatively mandated accessibility orientation requirements, and failing to meet these obligations may lead to legal liability.

 [Name of Organization] will make every effort to provide a respectful welcome to all new employees.
 All employees will be informed of their duties and responsibilities through a clear orientation and onboarding process and through clear expectations.

 [Name of Organization] is committed to ensuring that all emergency procedures, plans and safety information are in accessible formats and that all employees have the opportunity to develop an individualized emergency plan based on the needs of their disability.

 Putting It into Practice

 - Ensure that the person knows his or her duties and responsibilities as soon as possible.

-- An employee with a disability might need help in an emergency so it is important to have an individualized workplace emergency response plan if the employee’s accommodation plan requires it.
+- An employee experiencing disability might need help in an emergency, so it’s important to have an individualized workplace emergency response plan if the employee’s accommodation plan requires it.

-- Use Hire for Talents suggestions for successful orientation and onboarding of new employees at www.hirefortalent.ca
+- Use Hire for Talents’s suggestions for successful orientation and onboarding of new employees.

-- Employers should provide their employees with accurate information regarding working hours, information about the organization, security, health, safety, and rules and procedures that apply in the event of absences, delays, and emergencies.
-It is also important for the employer to provide the employee access to the materials on these topics, so they can be accessed as needed.
-Ideally the information would be available in multiple formats, depending on the individual's needs.
+- Employers should provide their employees with accurate information regarding working hours, information about the organization, security, health, safety, and rules and procedures that apply in the event of absences, delays and emergencies.
+It’s also important for the employer to provide the employee access to the materials on these topics, so they can be viewed as needed.
+Ideally, the information would be available in multiple formats, depending on the individual’s needs.

-- Workers’ representatives should be consulted about any substantial adjustments made or planned to take account of specific needs of an employee with a disability.
+- Workers’ representatives should be consulted about any substantial adjustments made or planned to take account of specific needs of an employee experiencing disability.